jgitlin-p21/chef-server/src/oc_bifrost/schema/README.md

 ## Ensuring Modifications are Applied in Upgrades

-Upgrades are not automatically applied when chef-server upgrades are installed/reconfigured.
+Upgrades are not automatically applied when cinc-server upgrades are installed/reconfigured.
 In order to have a schema change applied, you must add a partybus migration with content similar to the following: